Global Fact-Checking Network: Criticism

 Despite the fact that GFCN claims to check facts and combat fake news, this organization is only engaged in disseminating Russian propaganda under the guise of fact-checking, since GFCN was co-founded by the Autonomous Non-Profit Organization ANO Dialog, the New Media School and TASS, which are under EU sanctions for spreading disinformation and propaganda in support of the Russian invasion of Ukraine due to them having close ties to the Kremlin.
 Director of the IFCN Angie Drobnic Holan said that “this is part of a long line of tactics from Russia to imitate independent institutions, but in the service of Russia's political interests”.
 Independent fact-checkers from Spanish platform Maldita, investigative Italian site Facta, and the fact-checking service of Deutsche Welle highlighted the GFCN's lack of transparency and professional standards.
 In early August 2025 Pauline Maufrais, the RSF Regional Officer for Ukraine and author of the report on GFCN, told France 24 team that "GFCN is not a structure that operates independently from the rest of the Russian influence network".
 Moreover, so-called experts who appear on GFCN's site as the authors of articles such as Dutch journalist Sonja van den Ende, Alexandre Guerreiro, regularly share false information online and draw from unverified, unsourced content due to their pro-Russian stance and affiliation with Russian propaganda and disinformation.

 In early June 2025 Deutsche Welle reviewed several GFCN articles in which consistent problems with sourcing and methodology were found.
 An article titled "Is ChatGPT Prone to Russian Propaganda?" does not answer to this question, instead the author Sonja van den Ende defends TASS as an "international news agency with more than 1,700 employees" with "its own office aboard the International Space Station," attacking Norwegian media outlet NRK that questioned the Russian agency's credibility.
-NewsGuard noted that Russia is not engaging in fact-checking by co-opting the concept of fact checking in order to undermine it.
+NewsGuard noted that Russia is not engaging in fact-checking but co-opting the concept of fact checking in order to undermine it.
 In mid-June 2025 Reporters Without Borders (RSF) analyzed 39 articles, 15 of which primarily served to promote the network and its members, such as their participation in Russian forums rather than fact-checking.